-Moore Research conducts synchronous focus groups where participants log on at the same time for a specific time period (e.g. two hours) and engage in a real-time discussion.
+Moore Research also conducts virtual focus groups.
 A web-based technology enables participants from all over the world to engage in the study.
 Our virtual focus group methodology utilizes video technology and a teleconference bridge system that recreates a focus group facility room in a unique way.
 The moderator and participants each broadcast their own streaming video via a connected webcam, allowing everyone in the room to see each other.
 Participants are invited to log on at a pre-determined time.
 The moderator guides the discussion using a combination of pre-determined questions and unscripted quotes, while respondents interact with each other in real-time.
 Clients can watch the session and interact with the moderator, but remain hidden from the participants view.
 For clients who don't attend the real-time session, a recording of the session can be made available.

 In-depth interviews are used to probe individuals for impressions and behaviors about a product or service.
 These interviews involve various open-ended questions facilitated by one of our skilled moderators to an individual.
 The moderator uses a topic guide but does not rely on a structured set of questions.
 Probing techniques are used to encourage respondents to give the fullest answer possible and to understand not only the “what”, but also the “why”.
 In-depth interviews can take place in-person, via phone, or via video conferencing.